ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/_build/html/_sources/configuration.md

 ````

-It is then safer for this code to be shared with others, as they can't acquire your credentials without access to your environment.
+It is then safer for this code to be shared with others, as they cannot acquire your credentials without access to your environment.